 Miss Farrar is just a wee bit of a mystery.
 She left behind a lot of ‘whys’.
 For example: after such a fine beginning in the musical world, why did she suddenly close up shop, quit Yorkshire and virtually stop singing in her early twenties?

-Maybe I’ll discover why eventually.
+Maybe I’ll discover the answer eventually.

 No comments: